Jen Ledger

-Jennifer Carole Ledger (born 8 December 1989) is an English-American musician who serves as the drummer and co-vocalist for the Christian rock band Skillet.
-At the age of 18, she became Skillet's drummer when Lori Peters retired.
+Jennifer Carole Ledger (born 8 December 1989) is a British-American musician who serves as the drummer and co-vocalist for the Christian rock band Skillet.
+At the age of 18, she became Skillet's drummer when previous drummer Lori Peters retired.

-Ledger released a solo EP in 2019 under the name LEGER.
+Ledger released a solo EP in 2018 under the name LEDGER.
 Several songs hit the Christian Rock chart and several other songs hit the Contemporary Christian music chart.

 Early life

 Ledger was born in Coventry and started playing the drums when she was 13.
 Ledger attended Coventry Blue Coat Church of England School where she passed her GCSEs.
 She played drums in a local band and was a finalist for the United Kingdom Drummer of the Year competition in 2006.

 She relocated to the United States at age 16 to major in drums with a scholarship at Living Light School of Worship in Kenosha, Wisconsin.
 She joined the band The Spark; since the band already had a drummer, she played bass.